TEC-The-ELidoras-Codex/astradigital-engine/tests/README.md

 # TEC Testing Framework

-This directory contains all tests for The Elidoras Codex's AstraDigital Engine.
+This directory contains all formal tests for The Elidoras Codex's AstraDigital Engine.

+> **Note**: Legacy test scripts (older versions) have been moved to the `/scripts/Tests` directory and are kept for reference purposes only.

 ## Structure